fluxcd/helm-controller/docs/spec/v2beta2/helmreleases.md

 # Helm Releases

-The `HelmRelease` API defines a way to declaratively manage the lifecycle of Helm releases.
+The `HelmRelease` API allows for controller-driven reconciliation of Helm releases via Helm actions such as install, upgrade, test, uninstall, and rollback.
+In addition to this, it allows detecting and correcting cluster state drift from the desired release state.

 ## Example